Your cookie preferences

 How long does an agreement in principle last?

-This varies slightly from one lender to the next, but typically they last for 90 days.
-This means that unless any of your personal circumstances change within that three month period, you can be fairly confident about the property value you can afford.
+AIPs typically last around 90 days, though this can vary by lender.
+So, unless any of your personal circumstances change within that three month period, you can be fairly confident about the property value you can afford.

 Keep in mind that if you need to apply for a new AIP because it’s taking longer than anticipated to find a suitable property, the amount you could borrow may have changed, even if your personal circumstances haven’t.
 This is because changes to the Bank of England base rate and other industry factors, such as property values, can impact the LTV lenders are willing to offer at any time.